ilovepdf/iloveimg-wp-watermark/README.md

 **Do you have an API REST?**

-Yes, and this plugin is supported in it.
-You can integrate our image optimization tools into your software apps too.
+Yes, in fact this plugin is powered by our API.
+And you can integrate our image optimization tools into your software apps too!
 Learn more about [iLoveIMG API for developers](https://developer.iloveimg.com).

 **Do you care about the privacy of my images?**